computer science

 Degree information

-One semester of your MInfoTech will be devoted to an internship with an industry partner, working under supervision on a real-world project.
-While teaching takes place on our Hamilton campus, you can complete your internship in Tauranga.
+One semester of this qualification includes an internship (CSMAX596) with an industry partner.
+You'll be working under supervision on a real-world project - so you'll have genuine professional experience before you've finished studying.
+While teaching takes place on our Hamilton campus, in some cases, the internship can be taken in Tauranga.

 Scholarships and prizes